okTurtles/dnschain/README.md

 1. Use `namecoind` to [register](https://github.com/namecoin/wiki/wiki/Register-and-Configure-.bit-Domains) your identity in the `id/` [namespace](https://github.com/namecoin/wiki/wiki/Identity).
 2. Use a DNSChain server that exposes its `.dns` meta-TLD through the traditional DNS, as shown in the screenshot.

-It's always best to use your own server, of course. _Note: headers containing crypographic signatures will be sent soon!_
+It's always best to use your own server, of course. _Note: headers containing a crypographic signature will be sent soon!_

 ### Free SSL certificates become possible<a name="Free"/>